 Type 2 diabetes is a multi-systemic metabolic disease that affects the vascular, renal, hepatic, nervous and endocrinological systems and is characterized by hyperinsulinemia, insulin-resistance, a clear correlation with central obesity, and impaired glucose homeostasis; therefore, children with type 2 diabetes are usually obese, have dyslipidemia and have hyperglycemia.

 Epidemiology of Type 2 Diabetes in Children

-Before we dive in the different treatment options for type 2 diabetes in children, we should point out few points concerning the epidemiology of type 2 diabetes in children.
+Before we dive into the different treatment options for type 2 diabetes in children, we should point out a few points concerning the epidemiology of type 2 diabetes in children.

 The most recent epidemiological studies estimate the prevalence of type 2 diabetes in children between 12 and 19 years of age to be as high as 23%.
 African American children and other non-white ethnic groups have a higher incidence of type 2 diabetes compared to white children.

 According to a recent study, the estimated annual incidence of type 2 diabetes in white children younger than 20 years of age was 3 per 100,000, while the annual incidence of the disease was significantly higher in African American children with an estimated figure of 15.7 per 100,000.

 An incidence peak was observed in children aged between 15 and 19 years.
 Girls seem to have a slightly higher risk of developing type 2 diabetes compared to boys.

 Pathophysiology of Type 2 Diabetes

 The main pathophysiological change observed in type 2 diabetic children is similar to adults.
 The pancreatic beta-cells show impaired insulin secretion and the peripheral tissues show reduced insulin sensitivity.
 Central obesity and dyslipidemia are believed to play a crucial role in the development of insulin resistance in children and adults.

 Due to the reduced insulin sensitivity in the peripheral tissues, pancreatic beta-cells try to compensate by increasing their secretion of insulin.
 This is believed to result in a vicious cycle that eventually leads to beta-cell exhaustion and further impair the function of the pancreatic beta-cells.